 New drugs that recognize cells with too many Epithelial Growth Factors receptors are now being tested in clinical trials.
 These drugs also may boost the patient's immune system.

 Vaccines are being investigated as a way to treat cancer patients by helping to boost their immune systems to recognize and attack cancer cells.
-Vaccines against the Human Papilloma Virus (HPV) have been developed and licensed for use as of June 2006.
+Vaccines against HPV have been developed and licensed for use as of June 2006.
 The vaccine, Gardasil®, is made up of proteins from the outer coat of the virus and does not contain any infectious material.
 Gardasil® protects against four types of HPV, attributing to 75% of the cervical cancer cases and 90% of genital warts.
-This vaccine, approved for use in females and males aged 9-26 years, is given through a series of three shots over a period of six-months.
-Studies have found Gardasil® to be almost 100% effective in preventing diseases caused by the four types of HPV (6, 11, 16 and 18) covered by the vaccine, but less effective in individuals who had already been exposed.
+This vaccine, recently approved for use in females and males aged 9-26 years, is given through a series of three shots over a period of six to twelve months.
+Studies have found Gardasil® and Gardasil®9 to be almost 100% effective in preventing diseases caused by the four types of HPV (6, 11, 16 and 18) covered by the vaccine, but less effective in individuals who had already been exposed.
 This vaccine is not used in treating existing HPV infections, genital warts, precancers or cancers.
 Gardasil® is designed to protect against two of approximately 23 known high-risk HPV types.
 Gardasil®9 is designed to protect against seven high-risk HPV types.
 Both are designed to protect against HPV-16 and HPV-18.

 Dental Considerations for the Diagnosed Patient

 It can be challenging caring for a patient who is undergoing cancer treatments or will be in the near future.
 Patient education is an essential part of the pretreatment assessment and should include a discussion of possible oral complications.

 Prior to Treatment

 A thorough exam of the hard and soft tissues:

 |•||Reduces the risk and severity of oral complications|